 Passion Italian Craft Beer

-During my time in Trento, I had beers from about dozen different local craft breweries.
+During my time in Trento, I had beers from about a dozen different local craft breweries.
 Passion Italian Craft Beer was my favorite.
-Passion was the one I took a 20 minute bus ride & wandered through an industrial park to reach, dragging along another travel blogger friend whose trust I have earned by not yet getting us murdered.
+Passion was the one I took a 20-minute bus ride & wandered through an industrial park to reach, dragging along another travel blogger friend whose trust I have earned by not yet getting us murdered.

 This big front patio has plenty of space for sitting and staring at the surrounding Dolomites while enjoying a beer from a rotating selection of 12 taps, plus there are also food trucks outside.
 The brewery was hosting a seasonal event called Big Bang Passion the next day, which looked like a lot of fun.

 The brewery was founded by three friends, Marco, Michele, & Marzio.
 Given the loyal following the guys already seem to have already garnered, look for more and more Passion beers around Trentino in the years to come.

 Pizzeria Uva E Menta has a few taps of craft beer, a few bottles, and some great pizza.

 Then around the corner, on the opposite side of the building, you’ll find the true beer gem, Uva e Menta Cafe.
 This is where you’ll find Trento’s best craft beer selection.